Industry · Construction

 The result for paper or office-grade digital programs is predictable: hazards go unreported, permits sit in trailers, JSAs become file-cabinet artifacts, and the site safety manager spends most of the week chasing signatures rather than walking the site.

-What Haloehs changes for construction operations
+What HaloEHS changes for construction operations

 Mobile permit-to-work with QR-based access makes PTW practical for the crew, not just the office.
 Permit heat maps show where concurrent operations create overlap hazards (hot work near electrical, lifting over personnel), and the system flags conflicts before the permits are issued.